rjbaraldi/rjbaraldi.github.io/_pages/misc.md

       * Whammy! pedal
       * Boss SYB-5 bass synthesizer (when I pretend to be Thundercat)
       * Kustom Defender V5
-      * Fender Frontman (because everyone has one of these guys)
+      * Fender Frontman (because everyone has one of these)

 <!-- ## Buttons -->